alexelex/Homework_DS/README.md

 link to drive with HWs: https://drive.google.com/drive/folders/1-pz_xoxf1lW6DwPubDBJ1L8k_fY-nlx-

 # START
-to starting the project go to the directory shop and run `docker-compose up`
+to starting the project go to the directory shop with `cd shop` and run `docker-compose up`